pgupta3005/Coordinated_splicing/README.md

 ### Running the scripts

-## shebang line ? - change to where the packages are installed
+## shebang line ? - change to the output of 'which Rscript'

 #### Run it as - possible options